solita/solita.github.com/_posts/2016-07-22-a-sceptics-introduction-to-software-frameworks.md

 - software development
 - frameworks
 - libraries
-- cartoons
+- cartoon
 ---

-## Developers lead exciting lives

-And by picking the correct tools it gets even more exciting!
-See for yourself:
+Choosing libraries can be difficult.
+Frameworks try to help with this and with how to construct code, by telling how your code should be implemented and what it should do to plug into existing services.

 ![Frameworks - conception](/img/a-sceptics-introduction-to-software-frameworks/fr-1.png)
-*When starting a new project we want to have the best available tooling at hand.*
+*We want to have the best available tooling at hand.
+If uncertain, a framework might tell what to do.*

 ![Frameworks - 2](/img/a-sceptics-introduction-to-software-frameworks/fr-2.png)
-*Shiny frameworks enable us and make our life easier.
-That is the shit that they are designed for.*
+*It simplifies some things.*

 ![Frameworks - 3](/img/a-sceptics-introduction-to-software-frameworks/fr-3.png)
-*Just keep in mind that frameworks generally help with your business requirements.*
+*On the other hand frameworks usually don't help with specific business requirements.
+Sometimes they might also get on the way.*

 ![Frameworks - 4](/img/a-sceptics-introduction-to-software-frameworks/fr-4.png)
-*By long experience comes wisdom: as a community we came to understand that reading and debugging framework based code yields joy.
-So much.*
+*By and by you realise that there are many kinds of feelings that arise from reading and debugging framework based code.*

 ![Frameworks - 5](/img/a-sceptics-introduction-to-software-frameworks/fr-5.png)
-*Frameworks create happy developers.*
+*Frameworks don't magically create happy developers and correct solutions.
+They do what they were specifically designed for.*

 ![Frameworks - 6](/img/a-sceptics-introduction-to-software-frameworks/fr-6.png)
-*Understanding, too, is a necessary part of framework adaptation.*
+*Understanding is a necessary part of framework adaptation.
+The inner details of them are sometimes crappy or boring.*

 ![Frameworks - 7](/img/a-sceptics-introduction-to-software-frameworks/fr-7.png)
-*Even a young developer knows the value of abstract magical patterns.*
+*Sometimes a framework saves your day.
+Often it just frustrates.
+Why does it hide those things that you would specifically want to control?
+Like, covering an underlying API with its own ad hoc crap...*

+*All silver bullets eventually fall to the ground.*